WebMatPro/ft_login/README.md

 Future add :
 - Register by simple script php by website
+- Creation table mysql automatical to launch server
-- Permission by account (like whitelist)
+- Permission level by account
 - Compatibility with the future ft_players
-- Better design with landing page
+- Better design and add landing page
 - ... do you have suggestion ?